Govind-jha/data-visualization-d3/Readme.md

  - Expanding and collapsing of nodes is achieved by clicking on the desired node.
  - Dragging can be performed on any node other than root (coffee flavour Tree).
  - Dropping can be done on any node.
- - Panning can either be done by dragging a node towards an edge.
+ - Panning can be done by dragging a node towards an edge.
  - Create, Update and Delete nodes.